aguaca/newtest/README.md

  btn -> border-radius: 0 50 0 50 bg-color: #570014
  letter_spacing: .75px, color: #f0e6e8
  bg-image:
+ <p>This is not your ordinary dating site, it represents much more than that...it allows you to develop beautiful friendships, find a mentor, the chance of discovering new career opportunities, and lastly, the chance of finding your one true love, and establishing a deep soul-to-soul connection!
+Curious?...
+Give it a try!</p>
 <!-- **************************************************** -->

 <!-- SEGEN -->